Skip to main content

 Ducati 900ss cafe racer engine

 “I took it down to the frame.
 I modified the rear portion of the frame to shorten and prepare for a different tail section.
 I also ground off any “offending” frame mounts, tags, and bosses.
 I took the frame to a powder coater to work his magic and started on modifying the stock fairing/dash mount.
-I tried – because I’m not a millionaire – to use as much of the original parts as I could and I think I did a pretty good job of just that!
+I tried – because I’m not a millionaire – to use as many of the original parts as I could, and I think I did a pretty good job of just that!

 Ducati 900SS cafe